aadel112/libBlondie/README.md

 > $

 ## Use cases for libBlondie
 Here I've deliberately chosen a great case for memoization.
-It shouldn't be used in cases where you expect the target function to produce side effects outside of the function, and should only be used with functions that take only primitive parameters.
+It shouldn't be used in cases where you expect the target function to produce side effects outside of the function, and should only be used with functions that take only non-struct, non-reference parameters.

 Ideal uses abound, and aren't just limited to recursive functions.